Abe mum on reports he nominated Trump for Nobel Peace Prize

-TOKYO (AP) — Japanese Prime Minister Shinzo Abe and his chief spokesman have declined to say if Abe nominated President Donald Trump for the Nobel Peace Prize.
+TOKYO (AP) — Japanese Prime Minister Shinzo Abe and his chief spokesman declined Monday to say if Abe had nominated President Donald Trump for the Nobel Peace Prize, though they praised Trump for dealings with North Korea.

-Abe noted while speaking in Parliament on Monday that the Nobel committee does not disclose the parties behind nominations for a half-century.
-He said, “I thus decline comment.”

-The government’s top spokesman, Yoshihide Suga, told reporters that Japan highly valued Trump’s efforts on North Korea’s nuclear disarmament, but he echoed Abe in refusing other comment.
+Questioned in parliament about reports he had done so, Abe said: “In light of the Nobel Committee’s policy of not disclosing recommenders and nominees for 50 years, I decline to comment.”

-Trump said Friday that Abe had nominated him, sending him a “beautiful copy” of a letter sent to the committee.
-That claim could not be immediately verified.
+Neither the prime minister nor his spokesman denied Trump’s comment to reporters Friday that Abe had nominated him.
+Trump said Abe had sent him a “beautiful copy” of a letter sent to the Nobel committee.

 Most Read Nation & World Stories